mushon/upgrade-node/readme.txt

 Move this entire folder (upgrade_node) to the root level of wp-content/themes and activate this theme like any other WordPress theme.

-For this theme you will need to download extra plugins:
+In addition, for this theme you will need to download some extra plugins:
 Install these through the 'Plugins' tab on your WP Dashboard.

 Click 'Add New' then search and install the following WP plugins:

-'SimplePie Core'
+1. 'SimplePie Core'

-!Important: This plugin is used for the global events plugin and widget.
-To activate manually copy networkfeed.php located in this theme folder to wp-content>plugins folder.
-Activate the plugin through the WP Dashboard then go to the widget tab and drag the U!
-Network Feed widget into the primary or secondary aside.
+!Important: This plugin is used for the Global Network Feed Widget.
+To activate, access the Widget tab in your WP dashboard and drag the U!
+Global Network Feed widget into the primary or secondary aside.

 *Note: This causes the site to load slow.
 There is a ticket for this problem.
 Don't activate this widget for a normal load time.

-'Geo-Mashup'
+2. 'Geo-Mashup'

 !Important: In the upgrade_node theme folder there is a subfolder titled 'geo-mashup-custom' This folder must be manually moved into wp-content>plugins folder within your WP directory.

-'WPML Multilingual CMS'
+3. 'WPML Multilingual CMS'
 This is the translation plugin that we are using to replace qtranslator.

-'Event Calendar 3'
+4. 'Event Calendar 3'
 This plugin allows you to put a calendar in the sidebars.

 For updated files visit the Git Repo: http://github.com/thisisangelng/upgrade-node